 After you’ve spent the time, effort, and money to develop your natural dye cabinet, it’s time to ensure that they’ll last as long as possible without losing their potency.

-- Keeping freshly harvested natural dyes: Gently shake the plant materials to eliminate any insects.
+- Keeping freshly harvested natural fabric dyes: Gently shake the plant materials to eliminate any insects.
 Consider freezing lush, juicy foliage and blossoms in well-labeled ziplock bags if you have them.
 Wet plant material molds and rots; to avoid this, distribute your drying materials thinly and evenly.

 - Dried natural fabric dye colors purchased from a shop: Light and moisture are the most dangerous enemies of natural dyes.
 So keep them in a dark, dry, and cold area.
 Glass jars are ideal for storing dried colors in a safe and moisture-free environment.
 Even if your dyes come in a decent ziplock or resealable pouch, I recommend placing the entire packet in a jar.